s-marley/FastLED-basics/4. Waves and blur/README.md

 If using beatsin16, the phase offset will now be from 0 - 65535 instead of 0 - 255.
 If using a wave for hue, brightness etc, beatsin8 will usually be fine, as it's often difficult to tell the difference for these parameters.

-In the examples `phaseBeat` and `blurPhaseBeat` I've left both options in there in order that they remain true to the original video.
+In the examples `phaseBeat`, `blurPhaseBeat` and `addingWaves`, I've left both options in the code in order that they remain consistent with the video.
 Choose whichever one works for you.
 ## YouTube video

 [![Episode 4 - Waves and blur](http://img.youtube.com/vi/2owTxbrmY-s/0.jpg)](https://www.youtube.com/watch?v=2owTxbrmY-s)